 Jette and I first met December, 2018, when she emailed regarding our annual Adopt-A-Family holiday event.
-She inquired about ‘adopting’ one of the local needy families on our list, to provide presents and a holiday meal for them.
+She inquired about ‘adopting’ one of our local families in need, to provide presents and a holiday meal for them.
 I quickly learned that Jette was no stranger to the world of non-profit!
 She had read an article in StuNewsLaguna about our little grass roots organization, Tony’s Treehouse.
 Our story touched her and she signed up for our Adopt program.
 That was just the beginning of a beautiful relationship between Jette, me and the Treehouse.

 Over the next few months, we set a lunch date to meet up at one of her favorite spots in Laguna Niguel.
 When Sue and I met Jette face to face, we instantly felt like we’d all known each other all our lives.
 Jette listened intently when we told her all about our small foundation.
 I was lucky for the opportunity to hear about her experience and kind words of wisdom.
 I soaked it up!
 That was just the first of many opportunities I had to see first hand, Jette’s Love and Light.
 My deepest gratitude Jette, for your strong and steady influence.
 For your Love of Charity and passion of supporting those behind the scenes.
 Your loving presence will be dearly missed, your grace and love will Forever BE.